 If you live in Bangalore and are looking for a place to visit during the weekend, try going to Bannerghatta.

-This is a very prominent destination that attracts people from all around the world, as the famous attraction in this region, the Bannerghatta Wildlife Park, is located at a distance of 22 km south of Bangalore City.
-Covering an area of over 104 square kilometers, this park includes the ten Reserve Forests in the Anekal Range under the Bangalore Forest Division
+This is a very prominent destination that attracts people from all around the world.
+The Bannerghatta Wildlife Park, is located at a distance of 22 km south of Bangalore City.
+Covering an area of over 104 sq km, this park includes the ten Reserve Forests in the Anekal Range under the Bangalore Forest Division.

-Safaris in the Sun - Tourist places in Bannerghatta
+Safaris in the Sun - Attractions in Bannerghatta

 Want to share your reaction with friends?

-This 25,000-acre reserve is home to tigers, lions, leopards, bison, deer, bears, birds and butterflies.
+This 25,000 acre reserve is home to tigers, lions, leopards, bison, deer, bears, birds and butterflies.
 Visitors can try their luck at spotting the ever elusive leopards, the rare white tigers, the beautiful Bengal tigers and the majestic lions.
 This region, mainly the park, has an area for animals that are rescued from circuses and other abusive situations.
-These animals come here from across India and are kept in fenced off parts.
+These animals come here from across India and are kept in fenced sections.

 Among the other primary attractions, Bannerghatta's Butterfly Park is the first of its kind in the country.
 It was inaugurated by Union Minister Kapil Sibal in 2006.
 This Butterfly Park spreads over 7.5 acres and the conservatory here has a tropical environment with plants that are attractive to butterflies.
 It supports over 20 different butterfly species.